 LDL vs. HDL

-“When we measure cholesterol, we’re actually measuring the protein that binds to the cholesterol.
-HDL tends to pull cholesterol from inside the arteries so it doesn’t build up,” said Kelly Rasmussen, a Marshfield Clinic nurse practitioner in cardiology.
+“When we measure cholesterol, what we’re really measuring is the protein that binds to the cholesterol.
+HDL tends to pull cholesterol from inside the arteries so it doesn’t build up,” said Dr. Nicholas Wyskoarko, a Marshfield Clinic cardiologist.
 “LDL is the cholesterol that tends to collect inside the artery walls.”

 Some cholesterol occurs naturally within the body, and some occurs because of what we eat.
 Bad cholesterol is found in foods high in trans or saturated fats.